kenlasko/k8s/manifests/network/tailscale/README.md

 metadata:
   annotations:
-    tailscale.com/tailnet-fqdn: 'home-mariadb.tailb7050.ts.net'   # The FQDN of the remote Tailnet service to connect to tailscale.com/hostname: cloud-egress-mariadb                  # The name to use for the Tailnet machine
+    tailscale.com/tailnet-fqdn: 'home-mariadb.tailb7050.ts.net'   # The FQDN of the remote Tailnet service to connect to tailscale.com/hostname: home-mariadb-link                  # The name to use for the Tailnet machine
-  name: cloud-egress-mariadb                                      # The name your application will use to connect to the service
+  name: home-mariadb-link                                      # The name your application will use to connect to the service
 spec:
-  externalName: cloud-egress-mariadb
+  externalName: home-mariadb-link
   type: ExternalName
 ```